sm354/budget-cnn/README.md

 ```

 ### Acknowledgement
-This work was done during May 2020 - July 2020 as part of a research internship under the guidance of [Prof. Ernest Chong](https://people.sutd.edu.sg/~ernest_chong/) at Singpore University of Technology & Design (SUTD).
+This work was done during a research internship (May - July, 2020) under the guidance of [Prof. Ernest Chong](https://people.sutd.edu.sg/~ernest_chong/) at Singpore University of Technology & Design (SUTD).